LaustinSpayce/urlshortenerexercise/README.md

 The requirements are that you can input a URL, and receive a shortened one back.

-If you have docker:
+If you have docker, run the script:

 `bash launch_app.sh`

-And it will run a script to create a shortened URL for you.
+And docker containers with compose will be launched together.

 You can then access the application at http://localhost:8000/